michaeldawson/website/src/markdown-pages/alignment.md

 ![chess](/chess.png)

-Throughout history, many people have formed their own concepts of "Alignment".
-In sharing mine with you, I hope to keep the important conversation going!
+So, _is moderation really a lie?_ In truth, I believe moderation can be an important part of a healthy outlook on life for many people.
+But when it comes to breaking out of personal "loop-holes", you might benefit from some new perspectives, approaches, and tools, including the ones I've introduced today.

 I’ll leave you with a quote from Einstein on chess:

 **Chess grips its exponent, shackling the mind and brain so that the inner freedom and independence of even the strongest character cannot remain unaffected.**

+If you identify with mental "loop-holes", perhaps you'll now have three short lists that you can review each morning, to help you on your way.
+Or, you may have subscribed to be one of the first to use the [Impulse App](https://impulse.training)!

 What belongs in _your_ list of _Guidelines_ will be different to someone else's.
 Not all of my _Tactics_ will necessarily work for _you_.
 And _your_ best _Boosters_ will be the ones that are uniquely capable of energising and strengthening _you_.

-Maybe after reading this article you'll now have three short lists that you can review each morning.
-Or maybe, you will have subscribed to be one of the first to use the [Impulse App](https://impulse.training).

-In any case, it's my hope that by taking a while to define your own sets of Alignment rails: your “guidelines”, "tactics", and “boosters”, you might find yourself suddenly tracking a whole lot faster in the direction that you want to go... and enjoying the smoother, safer, supercharged ride.
+In any case, it is my hope that by defining these Alignment Rails, those struggling with some of these issues may find themselves tracking faster in the direction that they want to go... and enjoying the smoother, safer, supercharged ride.